Thosine-01/alx-system_engineering-devops/README.md

+#!/bin/bash
-this is the readme file
+This is the readme file